Financial literacy

 Truth: Today coins are used for these smaller denominations, but when metals were in short supply during the Civil War America issued a 5-cent bill.

-8. Myth: The largest US, legal-tender bill is $100.
+8. Myth: The largest US legal-tender bill is $100.

 Truth: The largest denomination of currency printed was the $100,000 Series 1934 Gold Certificate note.
 It was only used between banks and wasn’t circulated to the public.
-They have also printed $500, $1,000, $5,000 and a $10,000 notes, but because they were not very popular, they were discontinued in 1969.
+They have also printed $500, $1,000, $5,000 and $10,000 notes, but because they were not very popular, they were discontinued in 1969.
 Most of these large bills are held by collectors now but they are still considered legal tender.

 9. Myth: A coin toss has a 50/50 chance of being heads.